KosmosisDire/TeammateRevive/README.md

 * 1.0.0:
     * Initial "release" (not really a release but, eh)
+    * was put on here for testing multiplayer, but accidentally started at 1.0.0 unstead of 0.0.1 :|

-(Keywords: revival - revive - respawn - heal - bleed - steal - give)
+(Keywords: respawn - heal - bleed - steal - give - multiplayer)